Search

 Alcohol Consumption and Glucose Utilization by the Body

 Every single part of our body depends on glucose (sugar) for its functioning – that’s one of the main functions of the bloodstream: to take that glucose to where it’s needed and keep all those cells in all our organs and tissues doing the many jobs they need to do.
-We get our glucose from what we eat directly, or by chemical transformation of foods by digestion for those foods that don’t contain glucose, and also by breaking down a compound called glycogen in our liver.

-And – you guessed it – the level of sugar in the blood is controlled by hormones, specifically insulin and glucagon, both of which are secreted in our pancreas.
-Insulin makes our blood sugar lower, glucagon makes our blood sugar higher.
-The pancreas sends out ever-varying amounts of these hormones to regulate our blood sugar levels so it stays reasonably constant and in a healthy range.
+And – you guessed it – the blood sugar level is controlled by hormones, specifically insulin, and glucagon, both of which are secreted in our pancreas.
+Insulin makes our blood sugar lower; glucagon makes our blood sugar higher.

 Blood sugar that is too high can also cause serious health problems and bodily damage.
 So the proper operation of that complex hormone-based regulation system is very important.